stonefl/stonefl.github.io/_posts/2020-01-15-run-dataflow-jobs-in-a-shared-vpc-on-gcp.md

 # Settings in Host Project

-The following settings might need the roles of `Shared VPC Admin` or `Network Admin` from the Organization or Host Project:
+The following settings might need the role of `Shared VPC Admin` or `Network Admin` from the Organization or Host Project:

 - Add the user account or user group that runs Dataflow in the Service Project to the shared VPC with `Compute Network User` role, otherwise, the user/group cannot see the `Network shared to my project` tab on the `VPC network` page in the Service project.
 See below for an example.

 ![shared-vpc-service.JPG]({{site.baseurl}}/img/post/shared-vpc-service.JPG)

 - Add the Dataflow service account from the Service Project, `service-<SERVICE_PROJECT_NUMBER>@dataflow-service-producer-prod.iam.gserviceaccount.com`, to the Shared VPC with the `Compute Network User` role.
+The Dataflow service account would be created once you enable the Dataflow API, which is one of the settings in Service Project below.

 # Settings in Service Project

-The following settings might need the roles of `Owner` or `Editor` from the Service Project:
+The following settings might need the role of `Owner` or `Editor` from the Service Project:

-- Create authentication key file following the process described in [set up authentication](https://cloud.google.com/dataflow/docs/quickstarts/quickstart-java-maven#before-you-begin).

 - Enbale the Cloud Dataflow, Compute Engine, and Cloud Storage APIs.
 After the Cloud Dataflow API is enbaled, the **Cloud Dataflow Service Account** with format of `service-<PROJECT_NUMBER>@dataflow-service-producer-prod.iam.gserviceaccount.com` should be created.
 Now you can contact the shared VPC admin to add the Dataflow service account to the shared VPC with the `Compute Network User` role.